Muneer320/SST-Lounge-Bot/README.md

 # SST Lounge Discord Bot

-A comprehensive Discord bot designed for **SST batch of '29** students in the SST Lounge server.
+A comprehensive Discord bot designed for **SST batch of '29** students in the **SST Lounge** server.
 Provides various functionalities to facilitate server management, student coordination, and more.
-All contest times are displayed in **Indian Standard Time (IST)**.

 ## Features